Award-winning business owner and reformed engineer who carved her career in the ambitious world of motorsport

 Ella want to dispel the myth that technical things can only be understood by people who are good at maths.
 And that engineers don’t “do feelings”.

-She has since joined the School of Engineering, Computing and Mathematics at her local alma mater as an Associate Lecturer.
-If Ella can keep the attention of hungover students on a Friday afternoon, she can probably keep yours too!
+She has since joined the School of Technology at her local alma mater as an Associate Lecturer in Engineering Business Management.
+If Ella can keep the attention of hungover students on a Friday morning, she can probably keep yours too!

-In response to the global IWD theme for 2022 - #BreaktheBias - Ella has reflected and written her unique take on bias, busyness and how we can break the glass ceiling.
+In response to the IWD global campaign for 2023, Ella has reflected and written her unique take on the theme -

 Previous talk topics: